 While most ferries do precisely what they are designed to do, some have restaurants, entertainment areas, brief tours, and even housing quarters.

-15. Centre Console Boats
+15. Center Console Boats

 Furthermore, these boats are designed for sport fishing and operate in rough offshore waters with abundant ocean fish.